QAInsights/PerfDemo/README.md

-# PerfDemo - Collection of demo websites to learn automation and performance
+# PerfDemo - Collection of demo web apps and services to learn automation and performance

 ## Web Apps
 * https://onlineboutique.dev/